atmonto-airm/atmonto-airm/README.md

 # atmonto-airm
 This repository contains the following files:

+refalign-atmonto-airm.rdf
+- A reference alignment holding all equivalence relations between ATMONTO and AIRM-O. This reference alignment if formatted according to the Alignment Format (see http://alignapi.gforge.inria.fr/format.html).

 Exp-ATMONTO-AIRM.zip:
 - the ATMONTO.owl and airm-mono.owl ontology files
 - a reference alignment holding equivalence relations between the ontologies